natidev-sh/nati/packages/@dyad-sh/react-vite-component-tagger/README.md

 });
 ```

-The plugin will automatically add `data-dyad-id` and `data-dyad-name` to all your React components.
+The plugin will automatically add `nati-data-id` and `nati-data-name` to all your React components.

-The `data-dyad-id` will be a unique identifier for each component instance, in the format `path/to/file.tsx:line:column`.
+The `nati-data-id` will be a unique identifier for each component instance, in the format `path/to/file.tsx:line:column`.

-The `data-dyad-name` will be the name of the component.
+The `nati-data-name` will be the name of the component.

 ## Testing & Publishing